Healthy Homes Assessment Wellington Central

 Draught Stopping Wellington Central

-If you can feel external air coming in or the sound of a clear draught emanating from a hole or gap and you can feel it, it is most likely a gap or an opening that requirements sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-Cracks that are greater than 3mm and let air in or out into the house need to be sealed.
-In the case of an open fireplace is not in use, it may cause draughts and should be shut off.
-Property managers and landlords are accountable for making sure that such draughts are squelched in the maximum extent possible.
+If you are able to feel external air coming in or a clear draught from a crack or a gap or crack, then it is likely to be a gap or an opening that requirements sealing in somehow.
+Large cracks and gaps should be fixed permanently.
+Any gaps greater than 3mm that let air into or out within your house need to be sealed.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and must be sealed off.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.

-You don’t require to cover up gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the home warms and cools so that they are able to be shut and opened, rather instead of being stuck.
-We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the structure as the household heats and cools, to allow them to be closed and opened rather than being stuck.
+We will test all windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections